-A sound at 40 decibels is about the noisiness of a stream or humming refrigerator.
+A sound at 40 decibels is about the noisiness of a stream or a humming refrigerator.
 Our smallest solar fan is 40 decibels or like a quiet library sound.
 70 decibels is about equivalent to a vacuum cleaning or hair dryer.
 Our largest and most powerful ventilator used in commercial applications is only this loud.
-For high-performing solar-powered shed ventilation fans, that’s not very loud.
+For high-performing solar-powered shed ventilation fans, they are not very loud.
 Especially when you consider that these sounds will be on your roof, a good distance away from you.

 If you want effective solar roof ventilation for your shed then we strongly encourage you to get in contact with us today.
 We are here to help!

 Ventilating your shed ensures optimum airflow, which is crucial for preventing mildew and fume accumulation from any chemicals you might store inside.
 If ventilation is too passive, mildew can accumulate and cause your shed’s walls to slowly decay, which you won’t realise until it’s too late.

 Even if you only use your shed for storage, it absolutely must have good ventilation.
 Your shed may develop mildew rot on the structure if it doesn’t have an effective ventilation system.